 – growing interest in MaaS by the travelling public – see Emerging mobility in Europe / Quelles mobilités émergentes en Europe ?

-In 2018, # French transport minister Elisabeth Borne created a Strategic Committee for Data and MaaS, bringing together associations of elected officials, representatives of mobility service providers (public transport, carsharing, ridesharing…), data users, and other concerned parties.
+In 2018, French transport minister Elisabeth Borne created a Strategic Committee for Data and MaaS, bringing together associations of elected officials, representatives of mobility service providers (public transport, carsharing, ridesharing…), mobile app and digital platform developers, and other concerned parties.

 This watchdog-cum-work group is focusing on what it considers key areas, such as standardising data, boosting data collection on accessibility to improve the lives of disabled people, and combining information and ticketing to deliver MaaS.